2 Dimensions of Human Nature = Vertical: Level of Activity

 2 Dimensions of Human Nature = Horizontal Level of Acceptance

 The horizontal dimension runs from questioning to accepting.
-People with DiSC styles that fall toward the left side of the circle are naturally more skeptical in nature and are often described as logic-focused, objective, and challenging.
+People with DiSC styles that fall toward the left side of the circle are naturally more skeptical and are often described as logic-focused, objective, and challenging.

 A traditional explanation of these characteristics is that these people see the environment as antagonistic.
 In other words, they instinctively withhold trust from people and ideas until those outside elements can be thoroughly vetted.

 On the other hand, people with styles on the right side of the circle are naturally more receptive in nature and are often described as people-focused, empathizing, and agreeable.
-Traditionally, they are said to see the environment as being aligned with their interests.
+Traditionally, they see the environment as being aligned with their interests.
 In essence, they are biased to see the people and ideas around them as favorable and are thus inclined to trust them.

 4 Quadrants of DiSC